kuljeetsinhparmar/Lidar-Noise-Filtering/README.md

 Repository Structure

-src/: Contains the Python scripts for noise filtering.
+py: Contains the Python scripts for noise filtering.

-data/: A sample dataset to test the filtering techniques.
+pcd: A sample dataset to test the filtering techniques.

-notebooks/: Jupyter notebooks that document the experimentation process.
+ipynb: Jupyter notebooks that document the experimentation process.

 README.md: Project overview and documentation.